onias17/wayfarer/README.md

   - users are authorized
   - deployed to heroku
   - commenting (optional)
-4. Creativity
+4. Deployment
-  - polished appearance
+  - is it deployed online?
-  - personalized spin, not just a template a travel community, code-named **Project Wayfarer** for now, for users to share tips (AKA posts) about their favorite locations around the world.
+ a travel community, code-named **Project Wayfarer** for now, for users to share tips (AKA posts) about their favorite locations around the world.